rfg74/rfg74.github.io/Lab2.md

 <img width="500" alt="Profile Picture" src="IMG_3080.jpg">

-From these inconsisten readings, it is quite apparent that the accelerometer is not always accurate.
+From these inconsistent readings, it is quite apparent that the accelerometer is not always accurate.
 In order to account for this, we can do a two-point calibration such that our data matches our expected output.
 To do this I implemented the following technique:

-"Take two measurements with your sensor:  One near the low end of the measurement range and one near the high end of the measurement range.
-Record these readings as "RawLow" and "RawHigh"
-Repeat these measurements with your reference instrument.
-Record these readings as "ReferenceLow" and "ReferenceHigh" Calculate "RawRange" as RawHigh – RawLow.
+Calculate "RawRange" as RawHigh – RawLow.
-Calculate "ReferenceRange" as ReferenceHigh – ReferenceLow In your code, calculate the "CorrectedValue" using the formula below:
-CorrectedValue = (((RawValue – RawLow) * ReferenceRange) / RawRange) + ReferenceLow"
+Calculate "ReferenceRange" as ReferenceHigh – ReferenceLow CorrectedValue = (((RawValue – RawLow) * ReferenceRange) / RawRange) + ReferenceLow

+I got this

 #### Roll: